Irrelon/ige/readme.md

 This will automatically download and install any required Node.js modules.

-** You must have Node.js installed for the installation to work and the engine's multiplayer / networking system is only included in the premium licensed version of the engine and is not part of the "prototype" version (the free one).
+** You must have Node.js installed for the installation to work

-## About This Version
-The engine is released under strict confidentiality and must not be shared with anyone who does not also have a license.
-Please remember that you should not place an unobfuscated copy of the engine or any part of it on an internet-accessible server.
-A packager system is included with the engine to allow you to deploy your project including the parts of the engine you are using into a single obfuscated / minified file.

 ## Examples
 There are a lot of examples in the ./examples folder.
 Please see the ./examples/readme.md file for more information